chikondi1/finalproject/README.md

 #I added "int" to the beginning so that the program knows it is an integer as opposed to a string.
   feelTemp(x = int(input('Enter temperature: ')))
 ```
+In order to code this same code in C, we need to define the

+As you can see, there is not much of a difference, however